xmsec/ghost-theme-yaldorei/README.md

 # Yaldorei
 A Simple And Elegant Ghost Theme Yadorei Modified From Kaldorei Which Derive From Default Theme Casper. **Most development was made by the former author**.
-Maybe the former author will update kaldorei soon and then I will also modified it.
+Maybe the former author will update kaldorei soon and then I will also modify it.

 # Preview
 ## Former